Moray East Wind Farm

 Moray East Wind Farm is an offshore wind farm located in the outer Moray Firth off the coast of Scotland.
 It is located adjacent to the Moray West Wind Farm, both of which are just south of the Beatrice Wind Farm.
 The wind farm is around 50 km north of the Moray coast, and 22 km from the coast of Caithness.

-The wind farm was consented in 2014 and construction began in 2019, The first power was exported in June 2021 and the farm reached full power output in April 2022.
+The wind farm was consented in 2014, originally as three windfarms named Telford, Stevenson and MacColl.
+Construction began in 2019, first power was exported in June 2021, and the farm reached full power output in April 2022.

 Technology

 The wind farm includes 100 Vestas V164-9.5 MW turbines for a total generating capacity of 950 MW.
 These have a 164 m diameter rotor, with a hub height of 105 m and a tip height of 187 m.
+Each turbine is mounted on a three-legged jacket foundation.

 The wind farm includes three offshore substations and uses three 220 kV AC export cables to transmit generated power to the national grid, connected via a new substation at New Deer.
 The cable landfall location is at Inverboyndie bay, west of Banff, Aberdeenshire, and the cables were pulled through ducts which extend 1 km offshore to minimise environmental impacts.
 The export cables are 86 km long, with 52 km offshore and 34 km onshore.
 The array cables for the wind farm are 66 kV.

 The operations and maintenance (O&M) base for the wind farm is located in Fraserburgh Harbour.
 This includes an O&M building—with control room, offices, and workshops—plus berthing facilities and storage areas.

 History

+Development

+The project was developed by Moray Offshore Renewables Ltd (MORL), originally as three windfarms named Telford, Stevenson and MacColl.
+Up to 62 turbines were proposed for each project with a rotor diameter of 150–172 m.

+In March 2013, the wind farms received planning consent from the Highland Council and Scottish Government, along with the neighbouring Beatrice Wind Farm.
+Consent for the construction and operation of the windfarms under "Section 36" of the Electricity Act was granted on 19 March 2014.

+In December 2017, an application was made to vary the "Section 36" consents, increasing the maximum turbine power to 10 MW from the 6–8 MW considered in the Environmental Impact Assessment, without increasing the size of the turbines.
+This was approved by the Scottish Government on 22 March 2018.

+A met-mast was installed to measure the wind conditions at the site in September 2014.
+The lattice tower was fabricated in Invergordon by Isleburn, a Global Energy subsidiary.

-The wind farm received consent in 2014, and received support under the Contracts for Difference (CfD) scheme at £57.50/MWh (2012 prices) in 2017.
+In September 2017, the windfarm received market support under the Contracts for Difference (CfD) scheme Allocation Round 2, to deliver electricity at £57.50/MWh (2012 prices).

+In December 2018, contracts to Siemens, Vestas, and Boskalis were announced.
+Boskalis would install the inter-array cabling.